 Board Certified Immigration Expert

 "Frank" Symphorien-Saavedra is a Board Certified Expert in Immigration and Nationality Law.
-A NeJame Law Partner, Mr. Symphorien-Saavedra is AV rated “Preeminent” by Martindale-Hubbell and a Rising Star by Super Lawyers magazine.
+Mr. Symphorien-Saavedra is AV rated “Preeminent” by Martindale-Hubbell and a Rising Star by Super Lawyers magazine.
 Mr. Symphorien-Saavedra is also a member of the National Advocates Top 100 and Top 40 Under 40.
 Mr. Symphorien-Saavedra further serves on the Executive Committee for the National Advocates Top 40 Under 40.
 Mr. Symphorien-Saavedra handles all aspects of Immigration and Nationality Law

 Outside the practice of law, Mr. Symphorien serves as the U.S. Customs and Border (CBP) Protection Liaison Chair for the American Immigration Lawyers Association, Central Florida Chapter.
 He also currently serves as the Chair for the Immigration and Naturalization Executive Committee for the Orange County Bar Association.

 Mr. Symphorien-Saavedra has provided commentary on WVENTV—Univision, Unimas, and other local news media outlets.
 He has been a guest speaker on a number of immigration related topics, ranging from immigration reform, to state immigration statutes, among others.

 A native of Venezuela, Mr. Symphorien-Saavedra immigrated to the United States when he was 11 years old.
 His father worked 24-hour shifts as a taxi driver in New York City in order to bring his wife and children to the United States.